Randhum/MusicPlayer/README.md

 If `mocp` is installed (Gentoo package `media-sound/moc`), the app will:

 - **Read the MOC playlist** from `~/.moc/playlist.m3u` and mirror it in the playlist panel.
-- **Write back changes** you make in the GTK playlist (add/remove/move/clear/search-based queues) into MOC’s internal playlist so both stay aligned.
+- **Write back changes** you make in the GTK playlist (add/remove/move/clear/search-based queues) into MOC's internal playlist so both stay aligned.
 - **Sync player controls** with MOC:
   - **Play / Pause / Stop / Next / Previous** buttons call `mocp` under the hood.
-  - The **volume slider** controls MOC’s volume.
+  - The **volume slider** controls MOC's volume.
   - The **current track / time** display follows whatever MOC is playing.
 - The MOC server is started automatically via `mocp --server` when needed, so you can keep using MOC in the terminal and the GTK UI side by side.